 Go to a Visa free country for Filipinos before you apply for a Korean Tourist Visa.
 For instance, you can travel to Hong Kong, Singapore or Malaysia.
 In this way you will build a travel history.
 Also, Immigration Officers may find someone who does not have any travel history a red flag especially that there are also working opportunities in a developer country like South Korea for Filipinos.
 However, you do not have to worry about this if you feel like you are confident that you can prove your intention to travel for the purpose of leisure and you can provide the necessary documents, then you should be just fine.

 7.)
 Apply for a Korean Visa – In the past, applying for a Korean visa is actually free, now it has a charge of Php 900 effective August 14, 2023.

 I suggest you plan ahead and apply for a Korean Tourist Visa at least 1-2 months before your intended flight.
 3 days up to 1 week travel duration is usually ideal for first timers.

 - Philippine Passport

 - Original bank certificate – addressed to Korean Embassy

 - Original bank statements or passbook from the last 3 months – make sure you have active bank account and you have enough money that can sustain your trip.

-Research your budget during the whole stay so you can prepare this amount or more in your bank.
+In reference to above, research your budget during the whole stay so you can prepare this amount or more in your bank.